apache/jena-site/source/tutorials/rdf_api.md

  // create an empty model
  Model model = ModelFactory.createDefaultModel();

- // use the FileManager to find the input file InputStream in = FileManager.get().open( inputFileName );
+ // use the RDFDataMgr to find the input file InputStream in = RDFDataMgr.open( inputFileName );
 if (in == null) {
     throw new IllegalArgumentException(
                                  "File: " + inputFileName + " not found");